Reconsider travel to Pakistan due to terrorism. Some areas have increased risk. Please read the entire Travel Advisory.

 Do not travel to:

-The U.S. government is unable to provide any consular services to U.S. citizens from the Consulate General in Peshawar.
+The U.S. Consulate General in Peshawar is unable to provide any consular services to U.S. citizens.

-Due to risks to civil aviation operating within or in the vicinity of Pakistan, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
+Due to risks to civil aviation operating within or near Pakistan, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions, and Notices.

 Read the Safety and Security section on the country information page.